Talluza: History

 Pottery sherds from the Iron Age II and the Byzantine eras have been found here.

-Robinson and Guérin suggested identifying Talluza with the ancient Canaanite and Israelite city of Tirzah, however, most scholars today identify Tirzah with the site of Tell el-Far'ah (North), 5km to the ENE.
+Robinson and Guérin suggested identifying Talluza with the ancient Canaanite and Israelite city of Tirzah, however, most scholars today identify Tirzah with the site of Tell el-Far'ah (North), 5 km to the ENE.

 Talluza may be identified with Tira Luzeh where the High Priest Baba Rabba erected a synagogue in the 4th century CE.
 The Jerusalem Talmud mentions the village as "Turluzeh" where the Romans burnt the sacred Hebrew scrolls.
 In 1941, a Greek inscription was found bearing the name of "Yosef Ben Ya'akov Zechariah", a Samaritan from the 4th–5th centuries.
 Later, in 1985 a rock-hewn Samaritan burial cave containing three coffins for members of the Samaritan Ptolemayos family was excavated.
 A handful of glass beads and an oil lamp were also found in the excavation.

 A columbarium and Byzantine-period ceramics have been found in the village.
 Pottery remains have also been found from the early Islamic and medieval periods.
 Inside the village is the maqam ("holy tomb") of Nabi Harun ("the Prophet Aaron") according to local tradition.
+North of the village is the shrine of Nabi Yahuda, consisting of relatively new buildings constructed on ancient foundations, that may be derived from the biblical name Ishud.

 In 1322, the village was mentioned by Sir John Maundeville under the name of Deluze.